What is an “Online Class”?

 A hybrid class offers part of the class face-to-face (either on campus OR online synchronously) and part of the class is online work outside of scheduled class time.
 The hybrid class is a blend of scheduled class time and asynchronous online learning.
-It is important to know if you are registering for a hybrid class that the meeting time listed is only a fraction of the credit hour or contact time listed and you will be expected to do a substantial amount of the learning in an online setting.
+It is important to know when you are registering for a hybrid class that the meeting time listed is only a fraction of the credit hour or contact time listed and you will be expected to do a substantial amount of the learning in an online setting.
 Please read the description and location of the course in Student Planning, noting the time on campus and the contact hours.
 One contact hour is 55 minutes per week for a 15 week term.
 For example, a 2 credit/2contact hour course on campus normally meets twice a week for 55 minutes, but a hybrid would only meet 55 minutes and the students complete the other 55 minutes online.

 What is Blackboard?

 Blackboard is MCC’s learning management system.
 It is an online system where instructors maintain courses.
 Students use Blackboard on a regular basis to access their online and hybrid courses.
 Many instructors of traditional (also referred to as “face-to-face”) courses also utilize Blackboard for posting of syllabi, posting of grades, and for other class information.
-All students have access to their Blackboard courses through their MyMCC portal page.
+All students have access to their Blackboard courses through their MyMCC page.

 Advantages and Disadvantages of Online Classes:

 - They are convenient; within established due dates for a course, work at your own pace and on your schedule.

 - Flexibility – Online classes can be fun!

 - Build computer skills that can enhance any portfolio or resume.

 - Save time and fuel.

 - There is no regular face-to-face interaction with the instructor or other students.

 - Learning and communication is often asynchronous.
 There are no guaranteed immediate answers to questions.

 - Students need to have good computer skills and troubleshoot technical problems.